ZainabKamel/NGS2-Project/README.md

 ```
 At first, we failed to work using for loop so we aligned each sample alone, but after solving the issue of for loop we reused it for conducting the resullts "viewd in details in issue number 11"

-we aligned data using Hisat and these were the output of the four files (two samples and two controls)
+we aligned data using Hisat2 and these were the output of the four files (two samples and two controls)
 The NR2F2 gene we are looking for appeared to be on Forward strand, that's why we focused on F in the command line
 ```
 ### Alignment Summary